stefanzweifel/laravel-stats/README.md

 ```

-## How does this package detect certain Laravel Components
+## How does this package detect certain Laravel Components?

 The package scans the files defined in the `paths`-array in the configuration file.
 It then applies [Classifiers](https://github.com/stefanzweifel/laravel-stats/tree/master/src/Classifiers) to those classes to determine which Laravel Component the class represents.